phchma/phchma.github.io/index.md

 ### Research Interests

-To bridge multu-scale gaps in either the gas-solid interfacial reaction system or the process granular segregation system.
+To bridge multi-scale gaps in either the gas-solid interfacial reaction system or the process granular segregation system.

 - Gas-solid interfacial reaction
   - Relation between CO and H2 in gaseous reductions of iron oxides